ddemarchis/R2D2-Code/README.md

 # R2D2-Code
-Custom arduino code for my R2 build
+Custom arduino code for my R2 build......
 Hello fellow builders....I've decided to share my code in an effort to help other builders out there who might be looking to do the same sort of things with their droid that I've done with mine.
 Please note....if you simply take this code and copy and paste it into your droid, things won't work!!
 Everything in my droid is most likely set up completely different than yours.
 Instead, take this code and use it as a starting point for what you're trying to do.